rmione/creeper/docs/SETUP.md

 | MAP | The map plugin's URL | No
 | IP | The IP address of the server | Yes
 | POWERUSERS | Comma separated sequence of discord names of whom you want to have access to sensitive commands. | Yes

+## Setting up the Bot on a Host Machine
+The bot will also need to run on a host machine.
+However you choose to do this is up to your own discretion.
+Anything that has internet access, and is also capable of running Python files should work fine.